LunariumGame/Lunarium/ProjectDocument.md

 even if I wanted to implement even more.
 Here is a rundown. by

-1) [https://github.com/LunariumGame/Lunarium/pull/198](*Victory & Defeat Scores*) - Added the score for the victory and defeat cutscenes at the end of the game.
+1) [*Victory & Defeat Scores*](https://github.com/LunariumGame/Lunarium/pull/198) - Added the score for the victory and defeat cutscenes at the end of the game.
 Didn't do any mixing in Audacity here, since I wanted them to play abruptly.

 <ul>